Imprivata MDA Authentication and Single Sign–on Workflows

 |

-Certain Android devices don't support NFC; as an alternate method, Imprivata MDA supports the use of certain models of Imprivata-branded rf Ideas external USB proximity card readers.
+Certain Android devices don't support NFC; as an alternate method, Imprivata MDA supports the use of certain models of Imprivata-branded rf IDEAs external USB proximity card readers.
 See External Proximity Card Readers In this configuration:

 For additional details see, Workflow — Proximity Card with a Second Factor |